Getting Started with Scripts

 - You can define a script object in the Scripts section, using the Add Script function.
-This is useful for building a library of scripts you can reuse in your Process or QoS Script Policy definitions.
+This is useful for building a library of scripts you can reuse in your Process or Script Policy definitions.

 - You can create a process, add a Script Activity, and then import an existing script.

-- If there is a portion of a pre-defined script object that you want to use in your local script, you can import the script object and then reference functions in the imported script.
+- If there is a portion of a pre-defined script object that you want to use in your local script, you can import the script object and then reference it in the imported script.

 You add a script using the Add Script function on the Scripts Summary page.